rhpit/manageiq-cli/.github/PULL_REQUEST_TEMPLATE.md

 **Notes on body:**

-* be descriptive about why this change is useful and how it is an improvement -- the more information the bette.
+* be descriptive about why this change is useful and how it is an improvement -- the more information the better.